linode/docs/docs/guides/development/javascript/modifying-dom/index.md

     const ul_element = document.getElementsByTagName("ul")[0]
     ul_element.appendChild(new_li_element);

+The result of executing the above JavaScript commands on the [example page](example-page.html) looks like the following:

 ![Elements added to the example page](dom-add-elements.png)

 #### Using the innerHTML Property

 You can also add elements to the DOM through the `innerHTML` property.
-This property, which is available on the `document` object and on each element object, contains an HTML DOM representation.
+This property, which is available on the `document` object and each element object, contains an HTML DOM representation.

 In fact, the `innerHTML` property just contains a string representation of the DOM's HTML.
 This means that you can overwrite existing content, create new content wholesale, or manipulate content using string manipulation.